Anzoteh96/Cpp-algorithms/Codeforces/README.md

 Got the first 5 problems (+69).

-## Round Educational Codeforces Round 46
+## Educational Codeforces Round 46

 Got four problems as in the usual Educationals, and rose to the higher end of the Expert category.